-Royal baby: Meghan Markle and Prince Harry baby name protocol and choices
+What will Meghan Markle and Prince Harry call their baby?
+Latest name rumours and predictions

 The Duke and Duchess of Sussex will not have to follow royal protocol like Prince William and Kate Middleton when choosing a name for their baby, and here's why.